 Nowadays, gravitational waves can be detected by gravitational waves observatories[8], including Advanced LIGO (aLIGO)[9], VIRGO[10], and Kagra[11], which already have conducted three observing runs[12-14] in total.
 Figure 1 shows the configuration of the laser interferometer at the heart of the LIGO detectors and the laser mirrors (test masses) on their quadruple-pendulum suspensions.
-Since the two arms have the same nominal length, the split laser beams will have destructive interference at the output port when joined at the beam splitter, and the detector, the arms will be stretched or compressed, resulting in length differences.
+Since the two arms have the same nominal length, the split laser beams will have destructive interference at the output port when joined at the beam splitter, and the detector will register no signal.
+When GWs pass through the detector, the arms will be stretched or compressed differentially, resulting in length differences.
 The interference pattern will then be partially constructive such that a weak signal can be detected at the output port.